The Savannas of Wisconsin have deteriorated profoundly

 Southern Wisconsin historically had savanna cover of 20-40% depending on how you define a savanna.
 Generally, savannas occur in uplands, but lowland savannas can be found.
-In the original land surveys they might be identified as “barrens” or “scrub-oak” or “oak openings.” (see Resources)
+In the original land surveys they might be identified as “barrens” or “scrub-oak” or “oak openings.”

 A healthy Midwestern savanna is extraordinarily diverse.
 Because of the variation of shade and sun, a significant number of species of both prairie and woodland ecosystems may be found in savannas in addition to a few species that are found only in savannas.
 However, the invasive species of buckthorn and honeysuckle combined with the onslaught of native trees “released” due to lack of herbivory and fire have pushed today’s savannas to the brink of collapse.
+Without intervention, the mature oaks will eventually die and the land will revert to a scrubby condition with much-reduced habitat value.